NOTE THAT THE ABOVE IS NOT ONE OF OURS!!!

 And just look how cleverly they've planted the little crevices...so natural, you would think you were looking at a real mountain!

-And this?
-I cannot bring myself to even think what they thought they were going to do next!
+We cannot even begin to think what they thought they were going to do next!

-I call this the "Omaha" because it looks like it belongs on Omaha Beach with a machine gun sticking out of it!
+We call this the "Omaha" style because it looks like it belongs on Omaha Beach with a machine gun sticking out of it!

 The person that built this is a "Qualified Landscaper", which means he's got paper qualifications, which prove he can build walls, as you can see, but when it comes to "Natural Water Features", he doesn't have a clue about artistic or subtle.

 You cannot be taught to create something that compares to the real thing, it's a feel, it comes from walking in mountains, from studying not books, but nature.

 It comes from studying how water moves over and around rocks and with practice it's possible to recreate (in a very small and humble way) the work of Mother Nature.

 And when you've got that you then have to create something that looks really natural in such a way that it DOESN'T LEAK!